MRKT 201. Personal Marketing. 3 Credits.

 The professional selling process including prospecting, qualifying, need-discovery and development, relationship-building, presentations, handling objections, closing, and post-sale service.
-Prerequisites: MRKT 305, Sophomore standing or higher, and declared COBPA majors only.
+Prerequisite: MRKT 305, Sophomore standing or higher, and declared COBPA majors only.
 F,S.

 MRKT 315.
 Retail Management.
 3 Credits.

 Application of marketing and financial principles to the planning and execution of retail management.
 Includes analyses of relevant institutions and interest groups.
-Prerequisites: MRKT 305 and ACCT 201; Sophomore, Junior or Senior Standing; declared CoBPA majors only.
-F.
+Prerequisite: MRKT 305; Sophomore, Junior or Senior Standing.
+S.

 MRKT 325.
 International Marketing.
 3 Credits.

 Survey of international business environment, with focus on elements of international marketing practices and their management.
-Prerequisites: MRKT 305; Sophomore, Junior or Senior Standing; declared CoBPA majors only.
-F,S.
+Prerequisite: MRKT 305; Sophomore, Junior or Senior Standing.
+F.

 MRKT 330.
 Marketing Research.
 3 Credits.

 The research process from a marketing perspective.
 Addresses problem formulation, research design, methodology, and appropriate statistical methods.
 Application of procedures appropriate for the analysis and interpretation of marketing data.
-Prerequisites: MRKT 305 and ECON 210; Sophomore, Junior or Senior Standing; declared CoBPA majors only.
+Prerequisite: MRKT 305; Sophomore, Junior or Senior Standing; declared CoBPA majors only.
 F,S.

 MRKT 340.
 Integrated Marketing Communications.
 3 Credits.